 The local media covered this event as well.
 Click the link below to see the article from Zip06.

-CALA’s 25th Anniversary Conference & Trade Show is transitioning to a virtual event.
+CALA’s Virtual 25th Anniversary Conference & Trade Show was a success!

 Here at CALA, we value the leadership, dedication and passion from all of our members and affiliates on our shared goal of striving for excellence in senior living in the state of Connecticut.
 We give special recognition each year to those who have demonstrated excellence in our field, and 2019 was no different.
 Congratulations to CALA’s 2019 Annual & Best Practice Award winners!